-Honduras: US has no drug proof against Honduran President
+Honduras: US has no drug proof against Honduran president

 NEW YORK (AP) - The Honduran government says that U.S. federal court documents show no incriminating evidence against Honduran President Juan Orlando Hernández, despite listing him as being a target of a Drug Enforcement Administration investigation.

-Honduran officials said in a statement Thursday night that drug trafickers who had been caught and extradited to the U.S. by Hernández in 2015 falsely accused the president and some of his closest advisers of drug trafficking and money laundering activities.
+Honduran officials said in a statement Thursday night that drug traffickers who had been caught and extradited to the U.S. by Hernández in 2015 falsely accused the president and some of his closest advisers of drug trafficking and money laundering activities.

 It said the U.S. government found no evidence of wrongdoing by the president.